sawcce/tower/readme.md

 Say : Prints the current selected cell to the console

-Lef : Goes <the value in the current cell> times to the left
+Lef : Goes -the value in the current cell- times to the left

-Rig : Goes <the value in the current cell> times to the right
+Rig : Goes -the value in the current cell- times to the right

 Exe : Executes the closure in the current selected cell